bmdako/docker_demo/README.md

 ```

-Copying the code and Node modules onto the image has the important benefit that we know excatly what code get's deployed.
+Copying the code and Node modules onto the image has the important benefit that we know exactly what code get's deployed.

 But it also means we need to build a new image for every release.
-This is the reason why we apply a repository to the image.
-When subsequently building the images with the same repository name, the most recent image will be tagged as _latest_.
+This is the reason why we apply a repository to the image: When subsequently building the images with the same repository name, the most recent image will be tagged as _latest_.
-To see all images on your system use `sudo docker images`.
+To see all images on your system use `sudo docker images`:

 ```
-dako@dako-ThinkPad-X220:~/Code/docker_demo$ sudo docker images REPOSITORY           TAG                 IMAGE ID            CREATED              VIRTUAL SIZE bmdako/docker_demo   latest              40bcbe642c78        About a minute ago   250.9 MB
+REPOSITORY           TAG                 IMAGE ID            CREATED              VIRTUAL SIZE bmdako/docker_demo   latest              40bcbe642c78        About a minute ago   250.9 MB
 ```